richarddevers/notes/ddd/sairyss-ddd/README.md

 ## In short

-- DTO (data transfert object <https://martinfowler.com/eaaCatalog/dataTransferObject.html> ) are transmit to cli/api/event.
+- DTO are transmited to cli/api/event.
 It stimulates the system though these "primary" adapter

 - Controller parse it, map it to a command/query object and pass it to an application
 - Application service handle it.
-It executes **business logic**.
-Use mapper (a.k.a 'parser') to convert data to Domain Model (business model).
+It executes **domain logic** usin **domain service** and **infrastructure layer** Use mapper (a.k.a 'parser') to convert data to Domain Model (business model).
-Use adapter to communicate with external (a.k.a "secondary adapter", the one needed by your system)
+Use adapter (infrastructure layer) to communicate with external (a.k.a "secondary adapter", the one needed by your system)
 - Job finish, it return the data back, eventually converted using mapper
 - controller return it